 - Eating a lot of citrus fruits, which are very acidic

 - Drinking acidic beverages such as soft drinks and sports drinks

 - Snacking in between meals

 - Poor oral hygiene

 - Smoking and vaping

 - Not cleaning teeth properly while wearing braces

-The good news is that these factors are all things that you can work to improve.
-By controlling what you eat and drink, cleaning your teeth well, and visiting the dentist regularly you can reduce the chances of your teeth decaying and developing cavities.
+The good news is that these tooth decay causes are all things that you can work to improve.
+By controlling what you eat and drink, cleaning your teeth well, and visiting the dentist regularly for professional teeth cleaning, you can reduce the chances of your teeth decaying and developing cavities.

 Remember, our teeth decay because of the bacteria contained in plaque as well as acid from other sources.
-If your teeth feel sticky or furry, it's probably because of plaque.
+If your teeth feel sticky or furry, it's probably because of plaque, which will increase the chances of having unhealthy teeth.
 Try scraping your fingernail along a tooth and you might remove a white or clear substance.